-WASHINGTON — Days after this year's midterm election, a number of key contests remained undecided by Sunday morning, sending both parties into overtime and to the courts as they try to influence the counting of outstanding ballots.
+WASHINGTON — More than a week after this year's midterm election, a handful of contests still remained undecided, sending both parties into overtime and to the courts as they try to influence the counting of outstanding ballots.

-Florida's critical Senate race and Georgia's high-profile governor's race, and nearly a dozen House races remain too close to call, according to NBC News projections, while a Senate race in Mississippi between incumbent Sen. Cindy Hyde-Smith, a Republican, and her Democratic challenger Mike Espy, the former secretary of agriculture during the Clinton administration, is headed to a runoff election later this month.
+Two House races remain too close to call, according to NBC News projections, while a Senate race in Mississippi between incumbent Sen. Cindy Hyde-Smith, a Republican, and her Democratic challenger Mike Espy, the former secretary of agriculture during the Clinton administration, is headed to a runoff election later this month.

-Here are the remaining uncalled races as of Sunday.
+Here are the remaining uncalled races as of Wednesday afternoon.
 This list will be updated.

 - Mississippi Senate: Republican Sen. Cindy Hyde-Smith, who was appointed to fill a vacant seat in April, will face off against Democrat Mike Espy, Bill Clinton's former agriculture secretary, in a runoff election on Nov.
 27. Mississippi requires candidates to win a majority of the vote, but no one did in the three-way race on election night, which also included insurgent Republican Chris McDaniel.

 Meanwhile, two congressional races remain uncalled.
-Here's a complete rundown as of Sunday.
-This list will be updated as more calls are made.
+Here's a complete rundown as of Wednesday, Nov.
+21. This list will be updated as more calls are made.

 - Georgia's 7th Congressional District: This race was not expected to be especially competitive, but Republican Rep. Rob Woodall is clinging to a narrow lead over Democrat Carolyn Bourdeaux, who has refused to concede the race.